scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 mirrorFields[Tuple]              // error: Expected known tuple but got: Tuple
 ```

-As with expression quote patterns type variables are represented using lower case names.
+As with expression quote patterns, type variables are represented using lower case names.

 ## FromExpr

-The `Expr.value`, `Expr.valueOrError` `Expr.unapply` method uses intances of `FromExpr` to to extract the value if possible.
+The `Expr.value`, `Expr.valueOrError`, and `Expr.unapply` methods uses intances of `FromExpr` to extract the value if possible.
 ```scala
 extension [T](expr: Expr[T]):
   def value(using Quotes)(using fromExpr: FromExpr[T]): Option[T] =